goingpaper/CITS3403-Project-part1/readme.txt

 photo.html: a generic photo page with a comments section.

-user.html: a generic user page.
+user.html: a generic user page with a javascript generated sample gallery.

 Form validation: login.js, register.js, photo.js: